leoramos182/web-scraper/README.md

 # web-scraper
 Simple web scraper project in javascript

-Node
+- Node
-Axios
+- Axios
-Cheerio
+- Cheerio

-Scraping for data of proxy website
+Scraping for data of proxy website <br>
-Generating a json file of all the data
+Generating a json file of all the data <br>
-Generating html files for every page scraped
+Generating html files for every page scraped <br>